Subscribe to my free email series for 20+ years of life coaching experience.

 However you approach payment, be wary of signing a contract that binds you to the full amount and preferably, pay by direct deposit rather than give your credit card details.

 If they say they have a system, ask about that system – what does involves and evaluate whether you feel comfortable or whether it could cause you stress.
-For instance, does the system involve cold calling or something that freaks you out, or does it offer a variety of alternative strategies?

 This can be a tricky question as obviously they are not going to put you in touch with coaches who won't say nice things.
 But it will give you a chance to see the coaches they come up with and what sort of clients they have.
 Often people give great testimonials for a training about getting clients, but rarely about whether it has really worked for them and they have actually got more clients.